MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-overview.md

 # Getting started Power Pages Tutorials

-Each tutorial in this section covers an area where you can learn to build an visually pleasing, secure and functioning Power Pages site.
-Each tutorial builds on knowledge and skills covered in each tutorial step, so it is beneficial to complete the tutorials in order.
+Each tutorial in this section covers an area where you can learn to build a visually pleasing, secure and functioning Power Pages site.
+Each tutorial builds on knowledge and skills covered in each tutorial step, so it's beneficial to complete the tutorials in order.

 ## Prerequisites